Make Money Trading Bitcoins and Other Cryptocurrencies

 Who will make the most money?

 Disregarding the future evolution of bitcoin, we know it will be Mrs. Smith because she bought her bitcoins at a time when its value was lower than Mr. Dupont.

-The trick is therefore to know when bitcoin reaches its lowest value possible, that is, the end of the downward cycle, and buy then wait for it to go back up.
+The trick is therefore to guess when bitcoin reaches its lowest value possible (the end of the downward cycle) and buy.
+You can then wait for it to go back up.